Under The Moon (20th Anniversary Edition)

-There is much variety in the material, from the dreamy Twilight and Nights Shadow to the slowly building crescendo of Aurora -- anchored by the exquisite electric string bass of Tony Levin, well known to rock fans for his work with Peter Gabriel and King Crimson.
-A native american theme colors two tracks: the atmospheric Gray Sky, which features an evocative poem first recited in the Apache tongue, then sung by Deborah Martin; and the potent Maker Of Dreams, with its soaring synth strings riding on a carpet of rolling toms.
-Under The Moon drifts away to the impressionistic strains of Before Dawn, the perfect finishing touch to the album's elegant mix of classical, space music and primal elements.- Real To Reel
+There is much variety in the material, from the dreamy Twilight and Night’s Shadow to the slowly building crescendo of Aurora — anchored by the exquisite electric string bass of Tony Levin, well known to rock fans for his work with Peter Gabriel and King Crimson.
+A Native American muse guides the atmospheric Gray Sky, which features an evocative poem written by Martin and recited by Edgar Perry of the White Mountain Apache Eagle Clan in his native tongue; and the potent Maker Of Dreams, with its soaring synth strings riding on a carpet of rolling Taos Drums.
+The album drifts away to the impressionistic strains of Before Dawn, the perfect finishing touch to this powerfully deep and elegant mix of classical, space music and organic elements.